Oduanir/Bioinfo_Project_2024/README.md

     data_annotation = pd.concat([data_annotation, temp_df])
 ```

-## Make first preprocessing functions
-By now, you should already have at least one class in your code, with associated getters and setters.
-By getters and setters I mean methods that should be used to access to the attributes of instances.
-Good pratice is to prevent the direct access of the instance attributes, so that you can control the way they can be update.
-To do this in python, you can use the prefixe "__" before the attribute name.
+## Create Initial Preprocessing Functions
+At this stage, your code should already include at least one class, accompanied by associated getters and setters.
+By getters and setters, I refer to methods that facilitate access to an instance's attributes.
+It is considered best practice to restrict direct access to the instance attributes, allowing you to manage how they can be updated.
+In Python, this can be achieved by using the prefix "__" before the attribute name, which makes the attribute private and accessible only within its class through defined methods.
 ```python
 class ALS_RNAseq:
     def __init__(self):
         self.__data_matrix = []
 ```

-This way, the attribute "__data_matrix" can not be change or even read outside of the class.
-A getter (or setter) method need to be developped for this purpose.
+By adopting this approach, the attribute "__data_matrix" becomes inaccessible for modification or even reading from outside the class.
+To enable access to this attribute, it is necessary to develop a getter (or setter) method specifically for this purpose.
+These methods provide a controlled way of accessing and updating the private attribute, ensuring that any changes to "__data_matrix" are handled appropriately within the class's defined interface.

 ```python
 class ALS_RNAseq:
     def __init__(self):